tmfg/digitraffic-cdk/digitraffic-common/README.md

 * Stack validation with StackCheckingAspect
 * Easier configuration with StackConfiguration

+If you do not need those things, you should not use DigitrafficStack.

 ### StackConfiguration
 Some commonly used parameters is predefined configuration.
 You can write configuration for your environments once and use across cdk-projects.